Davis, A’s hand Greinke, Astros 6th straight loss in Game 1

 A’s opening day starter Frankie Montas (3-3), 0-2 over his previous three outings, gave up two runs on six hits in five innings.
 Liam Hendriks finished for his 11th save.

 Michael Brantley hit a two-run homer in the fifth for Houston.
-The Astros’ losing streak is their longest since a seven-game skid in June 2019.
+The Astros’ losing streak is their longest since dropping seven straight in June 2019.

+“Everything’s going the opposition’s way right now,” Astros manager Dusty Baker said.
+“It’s not going to last forever it just seems like it.”

 TRAINER’S ROOM

 Astros: Houston activated 3B Alex Bregman from the 10-day injured list, making him the 29th player for the doubleheader.
-He batted second in the first game to try to get him as many at-bats as possible “to find his stroke.”
+He wasn’t in the Game 2 lineup.
+Bregman batted second in the first game to try to get him as many at-bats as possible “to find his stroke.”
 He went 0 for 3, striking out twice with a walk.
-He had been sidelined since Aug.
+Bregman had been sidelined since Aug.
 19 with a strained right hamstring he hurt that day at Colorado. … 2B Jose Altuve (sprained right knee) did some running as he resumed baseball activity.
-“He went out and ran today and he looked pretty good, he looked real good actually,” manager Dusty Baker said.
-Altuve was hurt sliding into third base during Thursday’s game against Texas and went on the IL on Saturday. … RHP Lance McCullers Jr., on the IL since Sunday with neck nerve irritation, underwent a procedure in Houston that alleviated much of the discomfort.
+“He went out and ran today and he looked pretty good, he looked real good actually,” Baker said. … RHP Lance McCullers Jr., on the IL since Sunday with neck nerve irritation, underwent a procedure in Houston that alleviated much of the discomfort.

 Athletics: SS Marcus Semien returned from a four-game absence with a left side injury.
-Manager Bob Melvin will determine his lineup each day based on how Semien feels. … RF Stephen Piscotty was a late scratch for the first game because of left wrist soreness. … 3B Matt Chapman hopes to do some baseball work Wednesday but doesn’t necessarily expect to return this series from right hip tendinitis that forced him out of Sunday’s series finale against San Diego.
+Melvin will determine his lineup each day based on how Semien feels. … RF Stephen Piscotty was a late scratch for the first game because of left wrist soreness. … 3B Matt Chapman hopes to do some baseball work Wednesday but doesn’t necessarily expect to return this series from right hip tendinitis that forced him out of Sunday’s series finale against San Diego.
 “We’re just kind of waiting it out and seeing if we can calm down that area,” Chapman said.
 “It’s something that had kind of been bugging me this whole season.
 It didn’t feel like I had my legs under me. … Once I started playing defense and I was having to think about every step I took, it’s hard enough to go out there and compete when you have a clear mind.”

 ROSTER MOVES